savannahgarcia/sql_retail_sales/README.md

 ## Conclusion

-This project was created by Zero Analyst and serves as an intro, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
+This project was created by Zero Analyst and serves as an intro to covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.